Building an Arduino Compost Monitoring System (SDG 12: Responsible Consumption and Production)

 • Telemetry clarity: environmental readings are formatted consistently for debugging or later logging.

-For more advanced deployments, you could add long-term logging, threshold-based alerts, or a simple display module mounted outside the compost bin.
+For more advanced deployments, the system could add long-term logging, threshold-based alerts, an OLED display, wireless telemetry, or a dashboard mounted outside the compost bin.

 Interpreting the Readings